 Some other areas to think about: presentations, ways you've advanced your expertise in an area, your dedication to lifelong learning, community service, military service, areas you have 18 graduate hours in, learning management systems, citations in articles or publications, media, scholarly publications, professional publications, residencies and colloquium attendance or presentations, extended education and more.
 If you feel overwhelmed by the process of writing a CV for online teaching jobs, I offer a service where I will do the hard work for you.

 Now Get Going!
 Get Your First Job Teaching Online!

 You have your teaching toolkit ready.
 Your CV is in great shape, and you are ready to get your first online teaching job and become an online professor!
 Continually update your CV as you gain new experience or training, and as universities hire you.
 Get job leads, and apply to everything – whether you fully qualify or not.
 One goal is to get your CV into as many job systems (where Deans and HR may search, using keywords, when they need other candidates, also) as you can.
 Sometimes this can take months, and it absolutely takes a lot of applications – particularly if you are getting your first online teaching job.
-Keep your social media profiles updated; LinkedIn, Twitter and Facebook Pages (we offer services to help professors do this if you need help).
+Keep your social media profiles updated; LinkedIn, Twitter and Facebook Pages.
 You want to be seen and searchable on the internet as a subject matter expert in your area of expertise.
 Be patient and apply to many positions, and spend time networking in our forums, and others.
 Connect with colleagues on LinkedIn and don’t be shy about your goal to secure an online teaching position.
 Most of the education community is friendly and eager to help new folks join our profession in online teaching.

 Check out my blog for more articles on getting started teaching online, how to write a curriculum vitae, cover letter writing, creative ways to network to find jobs and more.